DavidWells/davidwells-legacy-site/content/blog/2019-05-09-netlify-year-one.md

 Also to [Daniel Freeman](https://twitter.com/danielfreeman) who continues to be an awesome mentor & empowers me to build all this awesome shit!

-P.S. [we are hiring a bunch of people](https://boards.greenhouse.io/netlify).
+P.S.
+[We are hiring a bunch of people](https://boards.greenhouse.io/netlify).
 If this post peaked your interest, please reach out.

 P.P.S.
 Sorry for the Netlify ❤️ fest. (but its true G)